zcox/gemini-cli-deepagents/README.md

 - File system

 While [gemini-cli](https://github.com/google-gemini/gemini-cli) is instructed by default to be a coding agent, it can be customized to be some other kind of deep agent.
-Let's see how to turn gemini-cli into a deep agent.
+Let's see how to turn gemini-cli into a general deep agent.

 ## File System